MatteoFasulo/Whisper-TikTok/docs/index.md

 Options:
-  --model TEXT              Model to use [tiny|base|small|medium|large] (Default: small) --non_english             Use general model, not the English one specifically.
-(Flag) --url TEXT                YouTube URL to download as background video.
+  --model TEXT              Model to use [tiny|base|small|medium|large] (Default: small) --url TEXT                YouTube URL to download as background video.
 (Default: <https://www.youtube.com/watch?v=intRX7BRA90>)
   --tts TEXT                Voice to use for TTS (Default: en-US-ChristopherNeural) --list-voices             Use `edge-tts --list-voices` to list all voices.